Site.pro

 What is Common Between CAC and LTV?

 If you compare what CAC and LTV consist of and how they are build, you may notice that they have one common layer — that is activation.
 What is activation?
-Activation is one of the key levers of growth, because activation is exactly that main step when the user forms one’s opinion and attitude towards your product or service.
+Activation is one of the key layers of growth, because activation is exactly that main step when the user forms one’s opinion and attitude towards your product or service.

 Activation makes CAC cheaper, because you do not attract customers who are not interested.
 If you "bought" 100 customers and only 50 went through activation, it means you actually interested only 50 real customers.
-But if you "bought" 100 customers and 75 wen through activation, it means your CAC was lower, because you got more customers for the same amount of money.
+But if you "bought" 100 customers and 75 went through activation, it means your CAC was lower, because you got more customers for the same amount of money.
 Of course, as you have more customers, your revenue increases.

 Summing Up